denten-books/plain-text/4-sign.md

 press.
 Submerged under magnetic surface inscriptions multiply, diffuse, and resist direct observation.
 The computed sign undergoes a number of changes in the process of displacement in time and in space.
-When using the Mark III or similar tape-driven devices an operator could prepare tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
+When using the Mark III or similar tape-driven devices an operator could prepare a reel of tape today, process it tomorrow, derive the necessary calculations and transmit them the day after.
 The continual fissure of the inscription across surfaces, from one format into another in effect constitutes what we mean by the "processing" part of "word processing."
-Telegraphy forever entwined symbol and machine control.
+Telegraphy entwined symbol and machine control, making machine alphabets incomprehensible to a lay reader.
 Magnetic storage further stretched the inscription across multiple recording surfaces, concealing it in the process.

 The potential incongruence between covert data storage and its apparent representation posed a problem in the decades preceding the advent of screen simulation.
-In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
+In a patent filed in 1954 on the behalf of the Borroughs Corporation of Detroit, Michigan, Herman Epstein and Frank Innes describe an "electrographic printer," involving an "electrical method and apparatus for making electrostatic images on a dielectric surface by electrical means which may be rendered permanently visible" [@epstein_electrographic_1961, 1].
 The